AdobeDocs/analytics-platform.en/help/guided-analysis/interface.md

 * **View type**: A drop-down selector that lets you present data for a given [Analysis type](analysis-types/overview.md) in a different way.
 Each analysis type has at least two view types.
 * **Chart settings**: Fine-tune what your chart looks like and which events you want it to use.
 Available options depend on the view type selected.
 * **Date range**: A calendar picker that allows you to determine the date range of the report.
-Some analysis types also allow interval
+Some analysis types also allow intervals, such as daily, weekly, or monthly.
+* **Insights**: Provides contextual insights depending on the report that you view.
+You can show or hide these insights using the light bulb icon in the top right.